 Yes there’s sand.
-There are also soaring mountains, epic vistas, great rifts with rocky ridge lines, water-filled canyons, endless valleys, unfathomable rock formations, crusader castles, biblical events, the promised land, precious biospheres, untold archaeological sites and countless good-humoured encounters laced with copious amounts of cardamon coffee.
+There are also soaring mountains, epic vistas, great rifts with rocky ridge lines, water-filled canyons, endless valleys, unfathomable rock formations, precious biospheres, crusader castles, biblical locations, untold archaeological sites and countless good-humoured encounters laced with copious amounts of cardamon coffee.

-There is an infectious joy throughout Jordan.
-In towns, cool trendy girls in colourful hijabs and aviator sunglasses shout “welcome”.
+The whole journey is stoked by a joyous spirit: In towns, cool trendy girls in colourful hijabs and aviator sunglasses shout “welcome”.
 You can’t pass a farmers on the trail without an offer of coffee or tea.
-You’ll be invited into Bedouin tents to feast on Mansaf (a traditional dish of lamb and rice) Villagers offer homestays on another level (one had an ensuite) and tribe elders host wild star-gazing camps in magical Wadis.
+You’ll be invited into Bedouin tents to feast on Mansaf (a traditional dish of lamb and rice).
+Villagers offer homestays on another level (one had an ensuite) and tribe elders host wild star-gazing camps in magical Wadis.

 The bottom line is that locals will go to great lengths to make you feel at home.
 As anyone who has travelled to the region will tell you; that’s a part of everyday Arabic hospitality.
 However, here too, statistics show Jordan stands out.